Barracks Row

-Barracks Row is a commercial strip along 8th Street SE that connects the Navy Yard and Capitol Hill neighborhood in the Southeast Quadrant of Washington, D.C., south of Eastern Market, between M Street SE and Pennsylvania Avenue SE.
+Barracks Row is a commercial strip along 8th Street SE that connects the Navy Yard and Capitol Hill neighborhoods in the Southeast of Washington, D.C., south of Eastern Market, between M Street SE and Pennsylvania Avenue SE.
 The area takes its name from the Marine Barracks, also known as 8th & I, which it faces along 8th Street SE.

 History

 Barracks Row is the oldest commercial district in the District of Columbia due to its proximity to the Washington Navy Yard, established in 1799, and the Marine Barracks, established in 1801.

-Following World War II, the neighborhood entered a decades-long decline, which was hastened by the building of the Southeast Freeway in 1962, which bisected the corridor, and the 1968 race riots that followed the assassination of Martin Luther King, Jr..
+Following World War II, the neighborhood entered a decades-long decline, which was hastened by the building of the Southeast Freeway in 1962, which bisected the corridor, and the 1968 race riots that followed the assassination of Martin Luther King, Jr.